fvumbaca/tfanalyze/README.md

 ```

 When we are deploying, we want to make sure we do not make a horrible mistake.
-We are responcible engineers, so we run a terraform plan before applying on our
+We are responsible engineers, so we run a terraform plan before applying on our
 pipelines:

 ```text